 Kaiser Family Winery was founded by Rick and Theresa Kaiser (no relation to any of the Kaiser businesses).
 Rick grew up in Long Island, New York and met Theresa while both were working at what is now PricewaterhouseCoopers (created in 1998 by a merger between Coopers & Lybrand and Price Waterhouse).
 Both are practicing CPA’s.
 Rick recalls drinking mostly sweet wines and spirits but never being interested in wines.
 An opportunity to join a financial planning firm brought the Kaisers to the San Francisco Bay Area in 1990.

 While living in Danville, Rick and Theresa would often visit the Livermore wine country and also the Napa Valley.
-Rick remembers driving up to the Napa Valley with Theresa and their 8 year old son Dan – slowly visiting as many wineries in the valley over numerous weekend trips back when tastings were $3 and one would often keep the wine glass after finishing a tasting.
+Rick remembers driving up to the Napa Valley with Theresa and their 8-year-old son Dan – slowly visiting as many wineries as possible in the valley over numerous weekend trips back when tastings were $3, and one would often keep the wine glass after finishing a tasting.
 During one stop at a winery with Dan, they were quickly shown the door because of their son’s age.
 Scrambling to find another winery to visit, they consulted their winery map and found Vincent Arroyo Winery within a very short drive.

 Arriving at Vincent Arroyo Winery they were quickly welcomed and soon warmed to Vincent who hosted them for 5 hours, even opening up a vintage of wine from their son’s birth year (1985).
 Their visit turned into a long-lasting relationship with Rick often volunteering at Vincent’s winery for many years.
 In 1998 Rick decided to remove his son’s rusting swing set in their yard and plant vines.
 He planted 36 vines of Cabernet Sauvignon in this mini vineyard – learning as much as he could about viticulture on a small scale.